MCSR-Ranked/Launcher/README.md

 ## Using an IDE

-~~This project is mainly setup and developed to use [VSCode](https://code.visualstudio.com/) for development.
-You're free to use any other IDE that you're accustomed to (if any), but by using VSCode, you get the benefit of predefined tasks and launch commands as well as a list of extensions recommended for the project.~~ VSCode no longer works well after the upgrade to be part Kotlin.
-Until fixed, it's recommended to use IntelliJ.

 We also provide some base project files for [IntelliJ IDEA](https://www.jetbrains.com/idea/) so that if you use that, you should get access to our base project files which contain correct launch tasks for testing the application as well as tasks for running the UI/Unit tests.